- 911 call centers serve as the first response to emergency situations and are funded primarily through taxes and grants.

 - The planning and zoning process allows cities to control developmental aspects of the city.

 - The state has grown and evolved considerably over the past two centuries.
-Census population counts and estimates can affect everything from federal funding to legislative redistricting to the classification of a city.
+Census population counts and estimates can affect everything from federal funding to legislative redistricting to applicability of certain laws.

 - When making large purchases, cities must comply with the Model Procurement Code or the general bidding statute.

 - Cities can levy taxes on real and tangible property (also called ad valorem taxes) for the purpose of general revenues.

 - Safety-oriented expenditures for police, fire, ambulance, and dispatch services combine to form the leading general function expenditure category for cities.